 Sales Enablement teams are focused on creating content and training for their sellers.
 Often, the only measurement of success comes in the form of kudos from the sellers.
 The feels-good, must-be-good, approach is far too often the only data point teams are using.
 Yes, you may be delivering incredible value as measured subjectively (e.g., your sales team is happy and telling management).
 It is not enough.

-While Sales Enablement remains a critical function, something with a broader scope is going to be needed.
-Revenue Enablement will be where many organizations focus their investment dollars in a couple more years.
+While sales enablement remains a critical function, something with a broader scope is going to be needed.
+Revenue enablement is where many organizations are starting to focus their investment dollars.

 Graphic from The 2022 Gartner® Market Guide for Revenue Enablement Platforms